csomgyula/separator/doc/dsl.md

     $def $ $def @ $item \s*

-This sample also shows that one can use the same *tag tag* repeatedly.
+This sample also shows that one can use the same *tag* repeatedly.

-TODO
---

-* nesting simple separators within blocks